charmbracelet/glamour/README.md

 r, _ := glamour.NewTermRenderer(
     // detect background color and pick either the default dark or light theme glamour.WithAutoStyle(),
-    // wrap output at specific width
+    // wrap output at specific width, the default is normally 80 glamour.WithWordWrap(40),
-    glamour.WithWordWrap(40),
 )